Megan Cavanagh (actress): TV

-Cavanagh was featured in the short-lived second season of Bob (1993), and appeared in the recurring role of Trudy McHale (from 1998-99), who marries Al Borland in the series' finale of the sitcom Home Improvement (1991-99) starring Tim Allen, Patricia Richardson and Earl Hindman.
+Cavanagh was featured in the short-lived second season of Bob (1993), and appeared in the recurring role of Trudy McHale (from 1998 to 1999), who marries Al Borland in the series' finale of the sitcom Home Improvement (1991–99) starring Tim Allen, Patricia Richardson and Earl Hindman.

 Openly lesbian, Cavanagh starred in Exes and Ohs (2007), a lesbian comedy on Logo TV.

 She reprised the role of Judy Neutron in The Adventures of Jimmy Neutron, Boy Genius and several TV movies including The Jimmy Timmy Power Hour, Jimmy Neutron: Win, Lose and Kaboom, The Jimmy Timmy Power Hour 2: When Nerds Collide and The Jimmy Timmy Power Hour 3: The Jerkinators.
 She also voiced Slog in Tak and the Power of Juju and Hilary Higgenbottom in The Mighty B!.

 She appears in one episode of the American sitcom Friends as Luisa the ex-classmate of Rachel (Jennifer Aniston) and Monica (Courteney Cox) who works for animal control.

 Cavanagh makes an appearance in the fourth episode of the third season of Will & Grace ("Girl Trouble") as Terry.

 Stage

 Cavanagh returned to the stage in 2004 as Earth Mother in Menopause: The Musical.
-Theater critic Patricia Reardon wrote: "...you won't find a funnier, more satisfying way to spend an evening than with the four rollicking ladies of Menopause[:] The Musical."

 In 2009, Cavanagh portrayed the medium Madame Arcati in High Spirits, a musical with book, lyrics, and music by Hugh Martin and Timothy Gray, based on the play Blithe Spirit by Noël Coward.
-42nd Street Moon's production was staged at the Eureka Theater (215 Jackson St.) in San Francisco, which was well-received.
+42nd Street Moon's production was staged at the Eureka Theater (215 Jackson St.) in San Francisco, which was well received.
 San Francisco theater critic Chad Jones wrote: "On Broadway, [Angela] Lansbury is said to be divine in the role, but 42nd Street Moon has a real secret weapon here: Megan Cavanagh...Cavanagh is hilarious and heartfelt."